lotide-org/lotide/doc/INSTALL.md

 ```

 ## For development
-Requirements: rustc, cargo, openssl, [Migrant](https://github.com/jaemk/migrant), and a PostgreSQL database
+Requirements: rustc, cargo, openssl, and a PostgreSQL database

 The following environment variables are required (*An environment variable manager like [direnv](https://direnv.net/) is recommended in order to avoid these variables interfering with other programs.*)
- - PGDATABASE, PGHOST, PGUSER, PGPASSWORD - Credentials for database connection, used by Migrant
+ - DATABASE_URL - Credentials for database connection.
- - DATABASE_URL - Same credentials again, should be equivalent to `postgres://$PGUSER:$PGPASSWORD@$PGHOST/$PGDATABASE`.
-Used by lotide itself.
  - HOST_URL_ACTIVITYPUB - Typically `http://localhost:3333/apub` for dev instances
  - HOST_URL_API - Typically `http://localhost:3333/api` for dev instances

-Run `migrant setup`, then `migrant apply -a` to update the database schema.
+Run `cargo run -- migrate setup`, then `cargo run -- migrate` to update the database schema.

 To build and run lotide, run `cargo run` in the lotide directory.